Consensys/distributed-validator-formal-specs-and-verification/README.md

 - dv/dv_attestation_creation.dfy: We specify DV for attestation creation at the logical level that uses only mathematical functions and logical predicate to formalize system transitions.
 - dvc/dvc_attestation_creation.dfy: We specify the behavior of DVC for attestation creation at the logical level.
 - network/network.dfy: We specify the network behaviors at a high-abstract level.
-- trusted components: We are currently assuming that the network and Byzantine DVCs are reliable.
-Those assumptions make our model less complicated and allow us to focus on writing proofs that require the anticipant of quorums, instead of all DVCs.
-We are adapting our model and proofs to cope with untrusted components.

 ### The proofs
 Our proofs are saved in the folder proofs.